muurk/cobalt-safari/README.md

 # CobaltStrike TeamServer Hunting

-It is (or was, when this was written in 2016) trivial to identify poorly configured hosts running CobaltStrike's teamserver.
+It is (or was, when this was written in 2016) trivial to identify poorly configured hosts running CobaltStrike's TeamServer.

 ## How can we easily identify TeamServers ?

-CobaltStrike's operator interface runs on port 50050.
+CobaltStrike's TeamServer "operator facing" interface runs on port 50050.

 This service is wrapped in TLS.